AryanGupta9134/Entertainment-Website/README.md

 # Entertainment-Website
-A modern and resposive website using HTML and CSS
+A modern and resposive website using HTML and CSS.